If You Build It, Will They Come? - Why Your AI Model's Explainability Might Be the Problem

 Why did the model make that prediction?

-I shipped a deep learning model to internal users, 85% accurate, validated against a test set, and signed off by end users during feedback sessions.
-The model was built for a high-stakes internal use case where the users reviewing its recommendations were the same people who had been making those decisions manually for years.
-I had showcased it to stakeholders, walked through the problem it solved, shared the performance metrics, and explained how it was validated.
+I shipped a deep learning model to internal users, 85% accurate, validated against a test set and signed off by end users.
+The users reviewing its recommendations were the same people who had been making those decisions manually for years.
+I presented it to stakeholders, walked through the problem it solved, shared the performance metrics, and explained how it was validated.
 By every measure I was tracking, we were ready.

 After it went live, adoption sat at 20%.
 I asked myself why people weren’t using it.
-The benefits were real.
-It automated manual decision making and delivered recommendations instantaneously, saving users significant time.
 So I talked to several users.
 They asked me: why did the model make that prediction?
 They told me they had spent significant time trying to understand how the inputs affected the output, but couldn’t reconcile it.
 The model had 12 inputs.
 They were overwhelmed trying to understand which ones actually drove the prediction they were looking at.
+They ultimately told us they were not going to use a model they could not reverse engineer.
+These were experts who had been doing this work manually for years.

 Model Selection Is a Product Decision

 If explainability is a user requirement, and it should be, then model selection is not purely a data science decision.
-It’s a product decision.
 PMs need to be in that conversation, not just signing off on accuracy thresholds after the fact.
 The type of model selected should not be determined by performance metrics alone.
-It should be weighed against a simpler question, one that should be asked during user research, alongside questions about workflow and model performance:
+It should be weighed against a simpler question, one that should be asked during user research alongside questions about workflow and model performance:

 “What would you need to see from this model to not only use it, but trust it?”